Recently, we spoke to Wardee Harmon of TraditionalCookingSchool.com to see her checkout page design and understand her strategies.

 By the end of it, you’ll know how to make your checkout more effective, and as a bonus, we’ll see how to sell memberships through order bumps.

 - First up, How Wardee Got Started With Traditional Cooking School

-- The Checkout Page Strategies That Make Users Swipe Cards Confidently
+- The Best Checkout Page Design Is One That Makes Users Feel Confident

-- #3 Use of Rapport-Building Checkout Page Design + Welcoming Language
+- #3 Use Trust-winning Checkout Page Design + Welcoming Language

-- #4 Use Of Product-Selector To Let Users Select Multiple Items
+- #4 Use Product-Selector To Let Users Select Multiple Items

 - To Wrap It Up